devlooped/GitInfo/src/readme.txt

 	ThisAssembly.Git.Branch + "+" +
 	ThisAssembly.Git.Commit)]

+** NOTE: you may need to close and reopen the solution in order
+         for Visual Studio to refresh intellisense and show the ThisAssembly type.

 All generated constants also have a Summary documentation tag that shows the current value in the intellisense tooltip, making it easier to see what the different values contain.